of Mary L. Wilson and C. Peck

 productivity, hence a few local women of May

-confident letter to Peck, Mary stated: “I am with some relatives of old
+first more confident letter to Peck, Mary stated: “I am with some

-Dr. Curtis - who are also enthusiastic mycologists in an amateurish
+relatives of old Dr. Curtis - who are also enthusiastic mycologists in an

-Mary and her mother had only just returned from Europe in 1896 or 1897, when
+that Mary and her mother had only just returned from Europe in 1896 or 1897,

 Congressional Hotel in

-letters suggests, she could be amused and challenged by the ability of women
+content of her letters suggests, she could be amused and challenged by the

-surrounding countryside, in the vicinity of the inns to provide non poisonous
+mushrooms in the surrounding countryside, in the vicinity of the inns to

 professional career that started with promise in